 Entrepreneurship

 Entrepreneurship plays a crucial role in building comparative advantage.
-Entrepreneurs build a business utilizing labor and capital at their highest use to produce efficiently and generate maximum profits.
-Then, they also invest in technology, research, and development to advance their business.
+Entrepreneurs build a business by utilizing labor and capital at their highest use to produce efficiently and generate maximum profits.
+They also invest in technology, research, and development to advance their business, further solidifying their country’s comparative advantage.

 Technology advances